xMRi/PTZControl/README.md

 ## Used environment and libraries
 I used the Visual Studoi 2019 Community Edition to develop this program with C++.
 MFC and ATL as the library.
 No additional software is used.
-The EXE runs alone, without installing any other files.
+The EXE runs alone, without installing any other files or DLLs or any installation.

 ## Behaviour
 The program is always in the foreground and has been designed relatively compact and small, so that you can hover  somewhere over your OBS program and it is really easy to use.